 Iconic 80s Fads

 If you were craving a mental challenge and some friendly competition, Trivial Pursuit was the game for you.
 This trivia-based board game tested players’ knowledge across various categories, challenging them to collect pieces of a pie-shaped playing piece.
 From pop culture to history to science, Trivial Pursuit covered a wide range of topics, ensuring that every game was a test of wits.
 Gather your family or friends, roll the dice, and let the trivia battle begin.
 Trivial Pursuit became a staple at game nights, sparking laughter, debates, and an insatiable thirst for knowledge.

-See also Iconic Fashion Moments of 2002
+See also Iconic Styles of 2000s Fashion

+Iconic 80s Fads